juke2/matlab-fun/README.md

 ## Usage

-Install Octave locally or use the provide `shell.nix` file.
+Install Octave locally or use the provided `shell.nix` file.
 Then run the following command to run the project.

 ```
 octave main.m